 5 the O-QPSK PHY (NB Acquisition Compact frame) or the HRP UWB PHY (UWB Acquisition Compact

 6 frame) or both.
-The initiator transmits the NB Acquisition Compact frame in the initialization channel

-7 specified by the default value of the macMmsNbInitChannel attribute and transmits the UWB Acquisition
+The initiator transmits the NB Acquisition Compact frame in the O-QPSK 5800 MHz band channel number aOqpsk5g8AquisitionChan and transmits the UWB Acquisition

-8 Compact frame in the channel specified by the default value of the macMmsUwbChannel.
+8 Compact frame in the channel HRP UWB channel number aHrpUwbAquisitionChan.
 The NB

 9 Acquisition Compact frame and UWB Acquisition Compact frame are described in 10.38.9.20.
 To provide